Coolidge Cup Debate Guide

 The Debate Brief

-Relevant arguments are important at the Coolidge Cup.
+Relevant arguments are important in Coolidge debate.
 With that in mind, the Coolidge Foundation creates a debate brief that outlines important and evidence-based arguments for both sides of the resolution.
 The brief also includes a section with background on the topic and definitions of key terms.
 Arguments from outside the brief are both permitted and encouraged, but debaters should carefully evaluate the logic of the arguments that they use.

 Evidence